Frequently Asked Questions About the Clinical Mental Health Counseling Program -

-The Program Coordinator will review each applicant’s admission materials once they are received by the School of Counseling.
-Then, a faculty member will contact each applicant to schedule a face-to-face or phone interview.
-The University of Akron’s Clinical Mental Health Counseling program is one of only a few programs that interviews all applicants meeting the minimum application requirements.
+Once all application materials are received, the Program Coordinator will contact each applicant to schedule a personalized interview.
 We strongly believe that it is important to speak with and learn about each applicant in person (beyond what is written on paper).
 This also provides applicants with the opportunity to ask questions of their own, and to make sure that the program will fit their professional goals.

 Approximately 40 students are accepted to the program annually - approximately 20 each Fall and Spring semester.
-The Admissions Committee attempts to maintain a small cohort of students accepted each semester in order to provide individualized attention and a positive learning experience for each student.
-Students in the Clinical Mental Health program range in age from early to older adulthood, and non-traditional students are sought among applicants.
+The Program attempts to maintain a small cohort of students in order to provide individualized attention and a positive learning experience for each student.
+Students range in age from early to older adulthood.
 The majority of student in the program live in or near the Greater Akron area.
-However, students are from a variety of cultural backgrounds (Euro-American, African-American, Asian-American) and the program is known for accepting international students from a variety of countries (e.g., South Korea, Taiwan, Japan, Nigeria, and European countries).
+However, students are from a variety of cultural backgrounds.
 The program encourages applications from diverse student populations and actively attempts to mentor students from underserved ethnic cultures.

 The primary goal of the CMHC program is graduating successful Licensed Professional Counselors/Licensed Professional Clinical Counselors.
-During the admission process the following criteria are considered: (a) the applicant’s cumulative GPA, (b) references from past employers and professors, (c) the applicant’s statement of intent and professional goals (listed on the application supplement form), (d) honors/awards, (e) volunteer work or employment related to helping others/advocacy/human development, and (d) interactions during the interview process.
-Although admission is competitive, it is our intention to give qualified applicants the opportunity to serve society as community counselors.
+The following criteria are considered: (a) the applicant’s cumulative GPA, (b) references from past employers and professors, (c) the applicant’s professional goals (listed on the application supplement form), (d) volunteer work or employment related to helping others/advocacy/human development, and (e) interactions during the interview process.